 File the Termination of Parental Rights Papers

-To petition the court to terminate a parent's rights, there are certain forms you must fill out and file with the court.
+To terminate a parent's rights, there are certain forms you must fill out and file with the court.
 You can find instructions and all the forms you need to file a termination of parental rights case in this section.

 Make sure you understand the basic laws about terminating parental rights before filling out any forms.
 Visit the TPR Overview page to learn about the law and the legal requirements to file for a termination of parental rights in Nevada.